8 D.C. Restaurants We Can’t Get Enough Of

-From consistently hot plates by reigning champs to explosive new flavors from exciting newbies, these are the capital's 9 best restaurants.
+From consistently hot plates by reigning champs to explosive new flavors from exciting newbies, these are 8 D.C. restaurants we love.

 The inspiration behind Maydan’s menu–which, the restaurant likes to say, reaches from “Tangiers to Tehran and Batumi to Beirut”–was curated over a five week, five country trip in which chef Rose Previte cooked with grandmothers in each destination.
 The outcome is the rustic, Middle Eastern-inspired Compass Rose, where dishes like carrots with harissa and dukkah-dusted halloumi are standouts.

 Last year Himitsu landed on both Eater and Bon Appetit’s Best New Restaurant list, and for good reason.
 A modern Japanese number that dabbles in untraditional sushi preps, this no-resy spot in Petworth packs long lines for its regularly-changing pan-Asian flavor mashups like savory rice cake “gnocchi.”
 JS Tip: Grab a seat at the U-shaped bar for a list of curious libations that shows a keen interest in sherry.

 James Beard-nominated Centrolina–the spic and span gourmet market and restaurant started by chef Amy Brandwein in 2015–continues to earn praises for its regional and seasonal Italian cooking.
 Crowdpleasers include Piedmontese wood-fired veggies with bagna cauda, and Tuscan chestnut pappardelle with rabbit and nebbiolo.